On the various notions of Poincar\'e duality pair: Abstract

 \section{Abstract}

-We prove some foundational results on Poincar\'{e} spaces, which result in two applications.
-The first is a solution to a conjecture of C.T.C.
-Wall.
-The other application is a relative version of a result of Gottlieb about fibrations and Poincar\'e duality.
+We establish a number of foundational results on Poincar\'{e} spaces which result in several applications.
+One application settles an old conjecture of C.T.C.
+Wall in the affirmative.
+Another result shows that for any natural number $n$, there exists a finite CW pair $(X,Y)$ satisfying relative Poincar\'e duality in dimension $n$ with the property that $Y$ fails to satisfy Poincar\'e duality.
+We also prove a relative version of a result of Gottlieb about Poincar\'e duality and fibrations.